andermoran/AngularAdvice/README.md

 - [Example](https://stackblitz.com/edit/angular-g3bfc4)
 - Different view encapsulation behaviors
 	1. Emulated
 		- This is the default view behavior.
 Only styles directly associated with a component will affect said component.
-A componenet with be affected by a style **if and only if** that component directly imports the stylesheet into its TypeScript file.
+A componenet with be affected by a style **if and only if** that component directly imports the style sheet into its TypeScript file.
 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	3. None
 		- "Don't provide any template or style encapsulation."
-This means if a component contains another component, then the child component will inherit the parent component's stylesheet; however, if the child component has already defined a style for a particular tag, it will **not** be overwritten by the parent component's style
+This means if a component contains another component, then the child component will inherit the parent component's style sheet; however, if the child component has already defined a style for a particular tag, it will **not** be overwritten by the parent component's style
 	4. Native (deprecated)
 		- Use ShadowDom instead